Important information

 How to Reach

-- By Rail: There are Direct trains are available to Jalpaiguri, which is the nearby railway station.
+• By Rail: There are Direct trains available to Jalpaiguri, which is the nearby railway station.

-- By Road: There are regular buses are avilable to Falakata village.
+• By Road: There are regular buses available to Falakata village.

 Temple Timings